cdominicatBI/APIDocPortal/docs/ConfigurationServiceUserGuide.md

 ## What is the Configuration Service?

 Essentially, Configuration Service APIs are a mesh of policies governing functionality and microservices in a customer solution.
-BrightInsight developers use them to configure and adjust the behavior of functionality and independent microservices as they are packaged for a deliverable, controlling how those objects communicate with each other and external systems.
+Application developers use them to configure and adjust the behavior of functionality and independent microservices as they are packaged for an application, controlling how those objects communicate with each other and external systems.
 This allows them to easily implement permissions and data policies mapped directly to application behavior outcomes, ensuring good end-user experiences.
 BrightInsight developers typically provide the initial configuration and these remain in place once they have been tested and put into production.

 The Configuration Service enables preferences and settings for system functionality and microservices to be handled at a global level.
 Some Configuration Service APIs are External (exposed to the internet via APIgee), while others are Internal (only called by other BrightInsight microservices).